 Following a hospital stay, many seniors will start a rehabilitation program to help get them on the road to recovery.
 The rehab may include physical therapy, occupational therapy, speech therapy – or a mix of all three.

-In general, addressing injuries like bone fractures, neurological disorders due to head injury or stroke, surgical wounds spinal cord injuries, or chronic conditions like arthritis or back pain requires one of two kinds of physical therapy: Inpatient rehabilitation or outpatient rehabilitation.
+In general, addressing injuries like bone fractures, neurological disorders due to head injury or stroke, surgical wounds spinal cord injuries, or chronic conditions like arthritis or back pain requires one of two kinds of physical therapy for seniors: Inpatient rehabilitation or outpatient rehabilitation.

 Ultimately, a physician will advise the type of rehabilitation that is most likely to help individuals regain as much independence as possible.
 Choosing one or the other depends mostly on the severity of the injury or illness, along with how much therapy is required for the best possible recovery outcome.